Initiative Clean-up of Settlers Square and the old Tennis CourtsSettlers corner

 Water supply

-Municipal water has been a big issue in our community, as it has been very unrealiable in recent years.
+Municipal water has been a big issue in our community, as it has been very unreliable in recent years.
 During 2019 the water supply from Golden Ridge dam was closed due to the fact, that there was not enough water in the drought conditions.
 Despite the Municipality’s efforts to pump water from the Lushington river, water supply remained erratic or brackish.
 Unfortunately, during the dam closure the cable from Eskom to the pump house was stolen.

 Gavin Came and Patrick Grafton approached the Director of Infrastructure of the Ndlambe municipality and outlined the relative advantage of water supply from the Golden Ridge dam compared with transport of water in tankers to Nolukhanyo and the pumping water from the Lushington River.